brittyazel/DevTool/README.md

 5. Add object deep copy option
 6. Add predefined buttons for every WoW API (just like _G)
 7. Add close frame button and /slash cmd
-8. Add row delimiters so we can resize tows in table
+8. Add row delimiters so we can resize rows in table
-9. Add function args info and description from from mapping file
+9. Add function args info and description from mapping file

 ### How to contribute
 For now this addon will be updated only when i need certain feature in my other addon's development